 MURDER IN THE SPANISH BARN

-It is 1928, and the well-known local mystery writer Eliza Ashcroft has been invited to dinner at Torre Abbey.
+It is 1928, and the well-known local mystery writer Eliza Ashcroft has been invited to dinner with friends at Torre Abbey.
 But no sooner has she arrived than her host, Victor Crosby, is found dead in the Spanish Barn, shot in the head.